project-ncl/gradle-manipulator/index.md

 It should also be noted that the project itself contains a properly configured init script for the `analyzer` plugin (which gets released along with the plugin).
 Furthermore, when the `analyzer` plugin executes, it alters the main gradle script of the target project to include the manipulation plugin.

+### General Configuration

+#### Unresolved Dependencies
+If the tool is not able to resolve certain dependencies then it may fail during the alignment phase.
+Set `ignoreUnresolvableDependencies` to true to ignore those (default: false).

+#### Logging

+The tool uses its own logging system (that backs onto the Gradle logging system).
+This can add classname and line numbers to messages if `loggingClassnameLineNumber` is set to true (default: true).
+It will also use colours if `loggingColours` is true (default: true).

 ### Feature Guide

 Below are links to more specific information about configuring sets of features in GME: